Using coding standards#

 Note

-Any edits to the configurations of a coding standard are automatically applied from the next analysis of each associated repository.
-However, any edit to the configurations of an associated repository unassigns the coding standard from that repository.
+Any edits to the configurations of a coding standard are automatically applied on the next analysis of each associated repository.

 To edit an existing coding standard or change the repositories that follow that coding standard:

-3. Edit the current coding standard configurations and click the button Next to advance between the following pages:
+Edit the current coding standard configurations and click the button Next to advance to the following configuration pages:

-• The programming languages that the coding standard applies to
+Select languages: the programming languages that the coding standard applies to.

-• The tool and code pattern configurations of the coding standard
+Choose tools and patterns: the tool and code pattern configurations of the coding standard.

-4. Click the button Save and apply standard on the repository selection page to save your changes to the coding standard.
+Click the button Save and apply coding standard on the repository selection page to save your changes to the coding standard.

 Codacy will start using the updated coding standard on the next analysis of each selected repository.